Torrevieja to Teruel

 Countries

-I have suggested a fuel and lunch stop at El Pontón RP 11.
+I have suggested a fuel and lunch stop at El Pontón.
 The La Brassa restaurant is next door to the gas station and they welcome motorcyclists.

-The Hotel Isabel de Segura has 3*** is very comfortable and has secure parking.
-See the link below.
+The route ends at the Hotel Isabel de Segura which has 3*** and is very comfortable with secure parking.
+We stayed here in May 2019, see the link below.

 Want to download this route?